Government House (Saskatchewan): Restoration and use as viceregal offices (1984)

-A number of historically minded people belonging to local groups including the Regina Chamber of Commerce, Imperial Order of the Daughters of the Empire, Regina Council of Women, and the City of Regina were brought together to fight for the preservation of and restoration of the building.
+A number of historically minded people belonging to local groups including the Regina Chamber of Commerce, Imperial Order Daughters of the Empire, Regina Council of Women, and the City of Regina were brought together to fight for the preservation of and restoration of the building.

 In 1971, the Society for the Preservation and Restoration of Saskatchewan House (now the Government House Historical Society) was formed and by 1980 many of its efforts were rewarded.
 Government House, its original name and historical fittings and many historical contents restored, many such contents having been acquired by departing employees and others when Government House was closed.
 In 1984, the offices of the lieutenant governor returned to Government House and vice-regal receptions began being held there again, although lieutenant governors did not resume living in Government House but are housed in accommodation provided by the Government of Canada, reflecting the role of the federal government in providing vice-regal appointments for the provinces and keeping the entire interior of the building available for public use.
 The Provincial Capital Commission now maintains Government House and provides tours of the residence and grounds.